-The BCR is a CAP-accredited laboratory and biorepository with the Biopathology Center (BPC) at Nationwide Children’s Hospital.
-Nationwide Children’s was selected to serve as the BCR for TCGA due to the BPC’s reputation for quality biobanking.
 More than 20 years ago, pediatric cancer pathologist Stephen J. Qualman, MD, was ahead of his time in realizing the importance of developing biobanking as a scientific discipline.
-A sophisticated, high-quality biobanking effort has existed at Nationwide Children’s since the late 1980s, and now serves as the biorepository for three of the NCI Cooperative Cancer Groups: Children's Oncology Group (COG), Gynecologic Oncology Group (GOG), and SWOG (formerly Southwest Oncology Group).
+A sophisticated, high-quality biobanking effort has existed at Nationwide Children’ since the late 1980s, and now serves as the biorepository for three of the NCI's National Clinical Trials Network (NCTN) Groups: Children's Oncology Group (COG), NRG Oncology* (Gynecologic Bank), and SWOG (formerly Southwest Oncology Group).
 The BPC also serves as a centralized clinical reference laboratory for COG, performing testing to assign patients to risk-based therapies.

 *NRG Oncology is a collaborative group of the National Surgical Adjuvant Breast and Bowel Project (NSABP), Radiation Therapy Oncology Group (RTOG) and Gynecologic Oncology Group (GOG).